PA

 Compound Event

-A compound event is an event that is a combination of two or more events.
+A compound event is an event that is a combination of two or more separate events.
 Below is an example.

 The number of elements of the sample space of the compound event can be found by multiplying the number of possible outcomes of each individual event.